 At Leigh Academy Rainham we take the issue of child safeguarding very seriously.
 As part of the Applica+ admission enrolment forms, parents/ carers will have been asked about what permissions they are prepared to give regarding the use of student images.
-Should your permissions for use of student images change at any time, please contact the Main Office so that we can update our records.
+Should your permissions for use of student images change at any time, please contact your child's college Office so that we can update our records.